 Besides his wife Dana (Sutter) of 25 years, Bill leaves behind his son Cory Thomas of Star Valley Ranch, WY, daughter Amy (Dan) Ward, Renton, six grandchildren, Kaylee & Jordyn Mandery, Hunter (Kelsie) Thomas, Coltyn Thomas, Ellie and Ashton Ward and two great grandchildren, James and Owen, as well as four brothers, three from Michigan, Jim Lajiness of Mattawan, Tom (Rosalie) Lajiness of Kalamazoo, Bob (Joan) Lajiness of Vicksburg and Dave (Lynn) Lajiness, Fountain Hills, AZ.
 In addition, Bill leaves many loving nieces and nephews, too many to list.
 Please know that he loved you all very much.

 The celebration of life to honor my sweetie will be Monday, January 20, 11am, Motion Church, 601 9th Ave SE, downtown Puyallup.
 Luncheon to follow at Puyallup Eagles Club, 202 5th St NW, Puyallup.
 Donations can be made to Puyallup Eagles Cancer Fund.

 I know that family and friends’ hearts are breaking with mine.
 I want to thank you all for your love, friendship and kindness.
 We truly appreciate the support of Pastor Yoel Bartolome and his guidance through this difficult time.

 Missed but never forgotten.
 Love you puppy!!
 God is good!
 All the time!

-To send flowers to the family of William Lajiness, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of William Lajiness, please visit Tribute Store